-Sendbird Chat SDK for Android is a development kit that enables an easy and fast integration of standard chat features into client apps.
+With Sendbird Chat SDK for iOS, you can efficiently integrate real-time chat into a client app.
 On the client-side implementation, you can initialize and configure the chat with minimal effort.
-On the server-side, Sendbird ensures reliable infra-management services for your chat within the app.
+On the server-side, Sendbird ensures reliable infra-management services for the chat service within your app.

-The minimum requirements for Chat SDK for Android are the following.
+The minimum requirements for Chat SDK for iOS are:

-Note: The Sendbird server supports Transport Layer Security (TLS) from versions 1.0 up to 1.3.
-For example, in the server regions where TLS 1.3 isn’t available, lower versions from 1.0 to 1.2 will be sequentially supported for secure data transmission.
+Note: Sendbird server supports Transport Layer Security (TLS) from version 1.0 up to 1.3.
+For example, in the server regions where TLS 1.3 isn’t available, lower versions, sequentially from 1.2 to 1.0, will be supported for secure data transmission.

 Before you start

-UIKit is a Sendbird Chat SDK add-on with user interfaces that enables easy and fast integration of standard chat features into new or existing client apps.
+UIKit is a Sendbird Chat SDK add-on with user interfaces that enable an easy and fast integration of standard chat features into new or existing client apps.

-If you would like a sample app with embedded UI, see UIKit Overview for Android.
+If you would like a sample app with embedded UI, see UIKit Quickstart for iOS.